kaakaa/mattermost-plugin-reacji/README.md

 Download plugin from [Releases](https://github.com/kaakaa/mattermost-plugin-reacji/releases/latest) and Install plugin in **System Console > Plugin > Plugin Management**
 [Plugins \(Beta\)](https://docs.mattermost.com/administration/plugins.html#set-up-guide)

+### Settings

+Change settings for this plugin in **System Console > Plugins(Beta) > Reacji Channeler**.

+-   **Allow duplicate sharing**: Setting to determine if posts that have already been shared should be shared again each time a reaction is attached.
+-   **Days to keep shared record**: After the number of days for this setting has passed, posts that have been shared once will be share again even if **Allow duplicate shareing** is `false`.
+-   **Max Reacjis**: Maximum number of reacjis per Mattermost instance (not per team).

 ## Usage

 ### Add reacji